adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - Network ACLs - both inbound and outbound traffic is DENIED by default.
 (Stateless - you must explicitly allow both inbound and outbound traffic)
 - `AWS VPC peering` only connects VPCs within AWS, does not support VPC connections outside VPCs, for non AWS VPC connections useVPN or AWS Direct Connect instead.

+⭐⭐⭐⭐⭐⭐ Design Resillient Architectures ⭐⭐⭐⭐⭐⭐
+- `Disaster recovery` is a bit different from `fault tolerance` and `high availability` because fault tolerance and high availability are all about designing systems to operate through a disaster.
+Disaster recovery is all about what to plan for and also what to do in the event of a disaster.
+- RPO/RTO Cheat Sheet:
+    - Seconds RPO: Use synchronous replication (Global Tables, Multi-AZ).
+    - Minutes RPO: Async replication + frequent backups (WAL, read replicas).
+    - Hours RPO: Scheduled backups/archives.

+⭐⭐⭐⭐⭐⭐ Design High-Performing Architectures  ⭐⭐⭐⭐⭐⭐

+- There are two types of replication in S3 S3 cross region replication and S3 same region replication.
+    - versioning must be enabled for both types of replication
+    - both unencrypted and encrypted replication possible.

+- EBS is AZ level , its replication is also AZ level hence its very resilient.
+- If you are using VPC peering to add access between two of your AWS VPCs what can you use to control access between the AWS VPCs ?
+  - Network ACLs and Security Groups.

+⭐⭐⭐⭐⭐⭐ Design Cost optimized Architecture ⭐⭐⭐⭐⭐⭐

+- If a question emphasizes `serverless`, `cost savings`, or `independent scaling`, Lambda + API Gateway is likely the answer.
+- ECS/Fargate: Better for stateful services or legacy apps needing Docker.
+- Remember NAT gateways are not free.
+They cost per hour.